Joe Biden scheduled for Columbus campaign stop

-COLUMBUS (WCMH) — Democratic presidential nominee Joe Biden is making multiple campaign stops in Ohio Tuesday, including one in Columbus.
+COLUMBUS (WCMH) — Democratic presidential candidate Joe Biden is making multiple campaign stops in Ohio Tuesday, including one here in Columbus.

 Biden’s stop in Ohio comes a week before the state’s primary election.